 All the yellow menus are unchanged, on the third yellow menu you should insert your copyright info.

 On the orange menus, you can set your custom settings and probably some of the most important in the camera.

 C.Fn II: Image

 C.Fn III: Autofocus/Drive

 C.Fn III 1 AI Servo tracking sensitivity

 I normally have the tracking sensitivity in Normal or Slow.
-Slow is good when tracking birds in fly.
-The auto-focus will be a a lot less “jumpy” if the bird fly’s in-front of a tree for example.
+Slow is good when tracking birds in flight.
+The auto-focus will be a lot less “jumpy” if bird fly’s in front of a tree for example.
 If I am not doing in fly shots I leave this in Normal.

-C.Fn III 6 Select AF area selec. mode
+C.Fn III 6 Select AF area select. mode

 C.Fn IV: Operation/Others